mahoney1/commpaper/create-ibp-ibmcloud-network-with-ansible.md

 ## Pre-requisites

-1. Create your free cluster `mycluster` in IBM Cloud -you can[preview the IBM Blockchain Platform in IBM Cloud at no charge for 30 days](https://cloud.ibm.com/registration?target=%2Fcatalog%2Fservices%2Fblockchain).
+1. Log into IBM Cloud and create your free cluster `mycluster` in IBM Cloud -you can[preview the IBM Blockchain Platform in IBM Cloud at no charge for 30 days](https://cloud.ibm.com/registration?target=%2Fcatalog%2Fservices%2Fblockchain).

-It will take a couple of hours to have the IBM Kubernetes cluster available (`Status: Green` in your Cloud environment).
+It will take a couple of hours to have the IBM Kubernetes cluster provisioned and available (`Status: Green` in your Cloud environment).

 2. Once the cluster is available,  create your IBM Blockchain Platform service instance via the IBM Cloud Catalog](https://cloud.ibm.com/catalog/services/blockchain-platform).
 Eg name: `Blockchain-Platform-ibp`